 Accredited Investor Definition

-The Securities and Exchange Commission (SEC) determines how an investor qualifies to be an accredited investor.
+The Securities and Exchange Commission (SEC) determines how an investor qualifies as an accredited investor.
 At least one of the following must be met in order to be considered an accredited investor:

 Significance of Being an Accredited Investor

-The SEC created the above criteria in an effort to protect new or inexperienced investors from buying into high risk projects.
-Also, there is less risk of an accredited investor having insufficient fund reserves, in the event of a loss.
+The SEC created the above criteria in an effort to protect new or inexperienced investors from buying into high-risk projects.
+Additionally, there is less risk that an accredited investor will have insufficient funds in the event of a loss.

-While the above criteria serves to protect non-accredited, or lower net worth investors from potentially losing big on riskier projects, it also excludes them from access to greater opportunities.
-The idea is, individuals who qualify as accredited investors have more money they can stand to lose on higher risk projects.
+While the above criteria serve to protect non-accredited, or lower net worth investors from potentially losing big on riskier projects, it also excludes them from access to greater opportunities.
+The idea is that individuals who qualify as accredited investors have more money they can stand to lose on higher-risk projects.
 However, higher risk can also equal higher reward potential.

 Accredited vs. Sophisticated Investors